 Now login using the SSH client.
-Here’s an example where we’re loading the key in file deployment_key.txt, logging in as the user root, to IP 184.108.40.206:
+Here’s an example where we’re loading the key in file deployment_key.txt, logging in as the user demo, to IP 18.104.22.168:

 When asked about if you’re sure you’d like to connect, type yes and hit enter.
 You will be prompted to enter the password for your key (if it has one), then you will be logged in to the server.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License